ComradDoge/DogeEU4/README.md

 <h1>25/10/2023</h1>
 <img src=https://i.imgur.com/dAceBAG.png/>

-- Reworked the "Remove Natives" decision.
+- Druidic religion reworked.
 - Tweaked Inwards Perfectionist privilege.
 - Fixed North German Confederation missing some ideas.
 - Tweaked terrain local_development_cost numbers, check wiki.
 - Fixed missing localisation in Confucian Harmonization events.
-- Added a new decision to remove some asian regions in the Old World.
+- Added a new setting decision to remove some asian regions in the Old World.
+- Reworked the "Remove Natives" decision and gave some facelift to other setting decisions.
 - Tweaked Expansion of Faith.
 Removed manpower and instead increased the enforce_faith_cost modifier to -50%.
-- Logistics siege_ability buffed from 7.5%>15% and changed the first idea to act as a counter to defensiveness.
 - Tibetan development modifiers have been nerfed by around -70% (in addition to the loss of -50% in arctic/glacial)
+- Logistics siege_ability buffed from 7.5%>15% and changed the first idea to act as a counter to defensiveness later in the game.
 - Fixed the flow and bugs of German missions and now has access to both North German Confederation & South German Confederation mechanics.

 # TODO
 # Reintroduce caliphal legitimact in DoTF but make sure it doesnt crash people
 # AFTER CAMPAIGN Centralization: move development_cost_modifier to the 25_dev_requirement.
 Replace it with -10% dev cost and reduce -30% to -20%.
 This prevents non_deved nation having an op modifier.
+Also remove manpower modifiers/rethink
-# AFTER CAMPAIGN Manufactory dev bonus limited to production, forcelmit dev bonus to mil dev.
-Reduce scaling requirement to 5 for each.
+# AFTER CAMPAIGN = manufactory bonus +1 reduced to +0.5
+# AFTER CAMPAIGN MUST = NDefines.NCountry.ADVISOR_COST_INCREASE_PER_YEAR = 0.01 INCREASE TO 0.02

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>